ethmacc/CASA0016_smart_clay_timer/README.md

 ## Prototyping the board

 A PCB or maker strip board was considered essential to the project as the final device was envisioned to be quite small and compact as a potential consumer product.
 To achieve this, the mess of wires and the breadboard had to be miniaturised to fit into a relatively small enclosure.
 The most reasonable way to prototype this is to use a strip board, which has copper connections running in parallel strips along a board.
-New connections can be made by soldering wires from one strip to another and individual lengths of each strip can also be isolated by breaking the copper channel using a drill bit in a pin vise or another similar tool:
+New connections can be made by soldering wires from one strip to another and individual lengths of each strip can also be isolated by breaking the copper channel using a drill bit in a pin vise or another similar tool.
+In the image below for example, the pins on each side of the Feather Huzzah are isolated from each other using this technique:

 ![IMG_6621](https://github.com/ethmacc/CASA0016_smart_clay_timer/assets/60006290/c670622b-afc2-4fd6-87d4-5d68f26da965)